Collective phase description of oscillatory convection: Concluding remarks

 \section{Concluding remarks}

-We developed a theory of collective phase description for oscillatory convection in Hele-Shaw cells, by which an oscillatory convection can be reduced to a phase oscillator.
-On the basis of our theory, we analyzed phase synchronization between two weakly coupled oscillatory Hele-Shaw convections.
-The key quantity of our theory is the phase sensitivity function of the oscillatory Hele-Shaw convection, which quantifies its phase response to weak perturbations applied at each spatial point.
+We developed a theory for the collective phase description of oscillatory convection in Hele-Shaw cells, by which a system of oscillatory convection can be reduced to a phase oscillator.
+On the basis of our theory, we analyzed the phase synchronization between two weakly coupled Hele-Shaw cells exhibiting oscillatory convection.
+The key component of our theory is the phase sensitivity function of the oscillatory Hele-Shaw convection, which quantifies its phase response to weak perturbations applied at each spatial point.